LASER: LLM Agent with State-Space Exploration for Web Navigation: Introduction

 To address the aforementioned issues, we propose to model the interactive tasks as state-space exploration.
-We first define a set of high-level possible states the LLM agent might encounter during the task execution time.
-Then we identify the possible action space in each state and the resulting states after performing each action.
+We first define a set of high-level possible states the LLM agent might encounter during the task execution.
+Then, we identify the possible action space in each state and the resulting states after performing each action.
 This formulation effectively converts the LLM agent's exploration in the interactive task as state transitions, where each action takes the agent from one state to another.
-Naturally, this allows the agent to easily recover from one wrong action: taking another action that would transition it back to the previous state.
-Moreover, our proposed formulation clearly associates the action space with each individual state, which reduces the difficulty of the task and allows the agent to always select the valid action at any step.
-We study our proposed method on the challenging Webshop \cite{yao2023webshop} task and build an LLM agent for web navigation.
-We show that our proposed setup enables the LLM agent to effectively navigate in an interactive environment to complete complex user instructions, without using any in-context examples.
-Overall, our contributions are summarized as the following:
+Naturally, this allows the agent to easily recover from a wrong action: taking another action that would send it back to the previous state.
+Moreover, our proposed formulation associates the action space with each individual state, which reduces the task's difficulty and allows the agent to always select the valid action at any step.
+We evaluated our proposed LASER on the Webshop \cite{yao2023webshop} task and conducted \textit{sim-to-real} transfer experiments where we directly applied LASER to \url{amazon.com}.
+We show that our proposed setup enables the agent to complete complex user instructions without using in-context examples, and LASER significantly outperforms all previous baselines and closes the gap with human performance.

-\begin{itemize} \item We propose to model the interactive tasks as a state-space exploration where each state is associated with its unique action space. \item We built a zero-shot LLM agent, LASER that can navigate in a complex interactive environment effectively. \item Our results on the challenging WebShop \cite{yao2023webshop} task show that LASER significantly outperforms previous baselines by large margins. \end{itemize}